scowebb/wp-cryptoloot/README.md

 ## Disclaimer

-This project is not endorsed by the developers of CryptoLOOT, WordPress, or uPlexa (yet).
+This project has not been endorsed by the developers of CryptoLOOT, WordPress, or uPlexa.